lubuntu-team/manual/source/2/2.4/2.4.6/fcitx.rst

 How to Launch
 -------------

-To launch fcitx config :mernuselection:`Acessories --> fcitx-qimpanel-configtool`.
+To launch fcitx config :menuselection:`Acessories --> fcitx-qimpanel-configtool`.

 .. code::